seamapi/docs/docs/api-clients/devices/README.md

 }
 ```

+### Generic Errors

+If a device has one or more errors, one of those errors will always be from this list of generic errors.

+Seam recommends adding error handling logic to you application for each generic error below,
+however Seam may add more generic errors in the future, so your application should include a fallback case
+if it encounters a new error code.

 | Error Type                        | Description                                                                                                                                                                                                                                                  |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | account_disconnected              | Seam has lost connection to a connected account.
 This may happen if the third-party provider triggered an access token to be revoked (e.g., after a password change).
 The account owner needs to reconnect the connected account with a new connect webview. |